+Dr. Thomas M. RIBA II Healthcare Robot Gets Bigger Muscles, Cuter Ears.
 We first met RIBA (or, RIBA-I as we should start calling it) back in 2009, although the assistive robot has been around since 2004.

 In a paper presented this week at the IEEE International Conference on Robotics and Automation (ICRA), in Shanghai, Georgia Tech researcher Tobias Kunz starts thusly: "In order to deploy safe and flexible robots for service and automation, robots must act safely in close contact with humans.

+Researchers Smash Super-Tough Robot Arm With Baseball Bat.
 Why is this man about to smash his robot with a bat?

 Autom wants to make you healthier.

+This little robot keeps track of your eating and exercise habits -- and encourages you to stay in shape.
+Autom Weight-Loss Coach Robot.
+Robot Companions to Befriend Sick Kids.
 If you've ever spent time with an interactive robot, it's always a novel experience at first -- but over time the thrill will fade.